ShihanWENG/ShihanWENG.github.io/_pages/about.md

 On the applied side, I investigate the dynamics, causes, and policy implications of inequality in the developing world.
 I have a particular interest in gender economics.
 My current research examines why gender gaps persist in developing countries and how they are unintentionally shaped by non-gender-targeted policies.

 I am open to academic discussion and potential collaboration.
-Please feel free to reach out to me via [wengshihan24@mails.ucas.ac.cn](mailto:wengshihan24@mails.ucas.ac.cn).
+Please feel free to reach out to me via [wengshihan24@mails.ucas.ac.cn](mailto:wengshihan24@mails.ucas.ac.cn) or [shineweng555@gmail.com](mailto:shineweng555@gmail.com).